jhsware/protoncms-core/README.md

+# Note on setup running Mac OS X

+You will need to update the open file limits in your terminal window, otherwise node has issues:

+    Change global file limit:
+    $ sudo launchctl limit maxfiles 1000000 1000000

+    Change file limit in terminal session:
+    $ ulimit -n 100000

+Note: You have to do this each time these settings have been lost, for example if your computer has been in hibernation or similar.
+If you get random errors when doing npm install/update/start just run these two commands and it usually fixes things.

 ## Developer Notes ###

 ### TODO ###

+TODO: Favicon
+    "serve-favicon": "~2.1.3",

 STARTED: proper data fetching from API with object type handling
     TODO: Pass back server errors